MP Estate Planning UK

 Gifts and Exemptions

 One effective estate planning strategy is making gifts during your lifetime.
-Certain gifts are exempt from inheritance tax, such as gifts to your spouse or civil partner, gifts to charities, and small gifts to individuals not exceeding £250 per year.
-Additionally, there’s an annual exemption allowing you to give away up to £3,000 without it being subject to inheritance tax.
+Certain gifts are entirely exempt from inheritance tax, including gifts to your spouse or civil partner (unlimited), gifts to UK-registered charities, and gifts to qualifying political parties.
+Beyond these, there are important annual allowances:

 Trusts and Their Benefits